Dhiraj Kandel

 If you want more information or help applying, Goreto educational consultancy offer excellent guidance for international students.

 Yes, many Norwegian universities offer scholarships or funding opportunities, often covering living expenses or providing research grants.
-Additionally, some research projects come with funded PhD positions that include a salary.

 Yes, international PhD students in Norway are generally allowed to work up to 20 hours per week during the academic year and full-time during holidays.
-Many PhD candidates are actually employed as research fellows or receive scholarships, which often include a salary or stipend.

 Norwegian universities provide various support services such as academic advising, language courses, counseling, and assistance with housing and integration.
-International offices at universities are dedicated to helping foreign students adapt to life in Norway.

 Typically, you’ll need academic transcripts, a statement of purpose, recommendation letters, proof of English proficiency, and sometimes a CV.